Jordan Amavi

-Jordan Kévin Amavi (born 9 March 1994) is a French professional footballer who plays as a left back for La Liga club Getafe, on loan from Marseille.
-He has previously played professionally for Aston Villa and Nice.
-He has played regularly for France as a youth player and was called into the senior squad in late 2017 but is yet to make his debut.
+Jordan Kévin Amavi (born 9 March 1994) is a French professional footballer who plays as a left-back.

 Club career

 Nice

 Born in Toulon, Amavi made his Ligue 1 debut with Nice in the opening game of the 2013–14 season on 10 August 2013 against Lyon.

 Aston Villa

-On 18 July 2015 he signed for Premier League side Aston Villa on a five-year contract for an undisclosed fee, reported to be in the region of £9 million.
+On 18 July 2015, he signed for Premier League side Aston Villa on a five-year contract for an undisclosed fee, reported to be in the region of £9 million.
 He made his debut on 8 August, playing the full 90 minutes of a 1–0 win over Bournemouth at Dean Court.
 On 15 November, Amavi suffered an ACL tear in his right knee while on duty with the France U21 team, ending his first season at Aston Villa.

 Without Amavi, Villa were relegated to the EFL Championship, the second tier of English football, which lead to speculation on the future of Amavi as well as other Villa players.
 However, Amavi decided to continue playing for Villa for the 2016–17 season, as he had high hopes on Villa being promoted immediately back up to the Premier League.
 On 27 December 2016, Aston Villa turned down an £25 million bid from an undisclosed club from China for Amavi; reports in France also claimed that Marseille had also bid for the player.
 That season, he made 34 appearances in the Championship for Villa, but they finished in a bottom-half thirteenth-place league finish.